Back to Data Sources

 CCS Tenure: Carbon-Capture Pore Space and Injection Wells

-Alberta carbon-capture-and-storage tenure - pore-space agreements, project boundaries, and injection wells - surfaced on the map and in the parcel report as part of the Energy Bundle.
+Alberta carbon-capture-and-storage tenure - pore-space agreements, project boundaries, and injection wells - surfaced on the map and in the parcel report, free for all users.

 What it is

 As Alberta builds out carbon capture, utilization, and storage, the province grants pore-space tenure - the right to inject and store CO2 in deep formations - and tracks the injection wells that serve those projects.
 Township Canada carries the CCS tenure polygons, project boundaries, and the injection-well registry, published by the Government of Alberta.
-It is part of the Energy Bundle entitlement.
+The CCS layers are available to all users at no additional cost.

 What it carries